Theosophy and Western philosophy: Versus unspiritual philosophism

-At the end of hers article Blavatsky resorts to accusatory rhetoric, trying once again to show that Theosophy often is beyond the horizon of the people who might recognize it.
-Kalnitsky noted, "She compares her situation to that of Socrates," claiming that if his teachings was would rejected because of the charges against him, then knowledge, which was transmitted through Plato and philosophers-neoplatonists would never came up to us.
-Blavatsky, again turning her attention to modern philosophical mood, contemptuously speaks of those, who engage in unspiritual philosophizing.
+At the end of her article Blavatsky resorts to accusatory rhetoric, trying once again to show that Theosophy often is beyond the horizon of the people who might recognize it.
+Kalnitsky noted, "She compares her situation to that of Socrates," claiming that if his teachings were rejected because of the charges against him, then certain knowledge, which was transmitted through Plato and other philosophers, would never have been given to us by the neoplatonists.
+Blavatsky, again turning her attention to a modern philosophical mood, contemptuously speaks of those who engage in unspiritual philosophizing.
 Speaking about the "true philosophers," she makes the following observation, and Kalnitsky quoted it:

 "A sceptic can never aspire to that title.
 He who is capable of imagining the universe with its handmaiden Nature fortuitous, and hatched like the black hen of the fable, out of a self-created egg hanging in space, has neither the power of thinking nor the spiritual faculty of perceiving abstract truths; which power and faculty are the first requisites of a philosophical mind.
 We see the entire realm of modern Science honeycombed with such materialists, who yet claim to be regarded as philosophers.
 They either believe in naught as do the Secularists, or doubt according to the manner of the Agnostics."

 Blavatsky believed that a priori assumption about the spiritual basis of reality determines the truth of any philosophy.
-Kalnitsky wrote that in the final part of hers article she "exalts" deductive reasoning of Plato, comparing it with inductive reasoning of modern thinkers: "None of our present Darwinians, and materialists and their admirers, our critics, could have studied philosophy otherwise than very 'superficially'.
+Kalnitsky wrote that in the final part of her article she "exalts" the deductive reasoning of Plato, comparing it with the inductive reasoning of modern thinkers: "None of our present Darwinians, and materialists and their admirers, our critics, could have studied philosophy otherwise than very 'superficially'.
 Hence while Theosophists have a legitimate right to the title of philosophers—true 'lovers of Wisdom'—their critics and slanderers are at best Philosophicules—the progeny of modern Philosophism."